Snider/snider/README.md

 I'm spending my time working on tools to keep people safe from the internet; I have been designing a safer network for the past year.

+During my research, I made a list of [Recommend Services](https://github.com/Snider/security-research/tree/main/good-companies), Companies that are friendly to our industory.

 The thing is, people don't look at problems abstractly enough, the bigger picture.

 Lethean's DAO is now a player in Web3 as a service network, with Confidential Payments, 70+ gTLD's and a community-run Transit network to come.